 The terrain is perfectly suited to touring due to the variety of runs in different valleys, all easily accessible from campsites along the crest of the range.

 Diversity of slope angle, and aspect, means we have a much better chance of accessing good snow and safe (or steep) lines compared to touring on the glaciers.
 Without crevasse hazard your rope and harnesses can also be left behind!

 The sheltering effect created by the upwind Main Divide and Malte Brun range helps moderate the weather - which means less down time and more reliable aircraft access.

-Helicamp is suited to reasonably fit, strong (or better) skiers and snowboarders.
-However, the mellow terrain of the Ridge and Kehua areas can be easily accessed by the less experienced skier or snowboarder.
+Helicamps are suited to reasonably fit, strong (or better) skiers and snowboarders.
+However, we there is plenty of easily accessed mellow terrain for the less experienced skier or snowboarder.

 All prices are per-person, in NZ Dollars

 Local accommodation (as required inside trip dates)